LmaA-aD/AdKats/README.md

 </p>
 <h3>Ban Enforcer</h3>
 <p>
-AdKats can now enforce bans accross all of your servers.
-The Ban Enforcer can import and consolidate all bans from every procon instance it's enabled on.
-Once enabled, bans added on one of your servers will be enforced on all others within seconds of issuing the ban.
+AdKats can now enforce bans accross all of your servers within seconds of the ban being issued.
+The Ban Enforcer will import and consolidate all bans from every procon instance you run.
 Bans can be made by name, GUID, IP, any combination, or all at once.
 The default ban is by EA GUID only, this default can be edited but is not recommended.
-PB Bans will NOT be used by this system, and metabans enforcement should be disabled for proper functionality. <br/><br/>
+Banned players are told how long their ban will last, and when a banned player attempts to re-join they are told the remaining time on their ban.<br/><br/>

-The enforcer works with all existing auto-admins, and requires AdKats WebAdmin for ban management.
-Banned players are told how long their ban will last, and when a banned player attempts to re-join they are told the remaining time on their ban.
-You can use Ban Enforcer without WebAdmin, but you will be unable to manage any bans, lift them early, or modify them in any way once submitted.
-Use of the ban enforcer is optional because of this dependency, and is disabled by default.<br/><br/>
+The Enforcer works properly with all existing auto-admins, and any bans added manually through procon will be imported by the system.
+However, this system requires AdKats WebAdmin for ban management, it's options are too complicated for procon's interface to house properly.
+Use of the ban enforcer is optional because of this dependency, and is disabled by default.
+You can use Ban Enforcer without WebAdmin, but you will be unable to manage any bans, lift them early, or modify them in any way once submitted.<br/><br/>

 Ban Enforcer can be enabled with the "Use Ban Enforcer" setting.
 </p>